zydou/arti/doc/dev/notes/hssvc-ipt-algorithms.md

 (Rationale: if IPTs are regularly misbehaving, we should be cautious and limit our exposure to the damage.)

+[1] NOTE: We wait a "short time" between establishing our first IPT, and publishing an incomplete (<N) descriptor - this is a compromise between availability (publishing as soon as we have any working IPT) and exposure and hsdir load
+(which would suggest publishing only when our IPT set is stable).
+One possible strategy is to wait as long again as the time it took to establish our first IPT.
+Another is to somehow use our circuit timing estimator.

 ## Descriptor publication